Anthony Mitchell, reporter for the Associated Press. He joins us on the line from Nairobi, Kenya.

 JUAN GONZALEZ: And what’s been the response of the Kenyan government to your letter to them?

 JOHN SIFTON: Well, the Kenyan government is still trying to play this diplomatically and explain that, yes, people were detained, but it was according to the rule of law.
-But the facts of the matter are they moved at least eighty-five people to Somalia, and Somalian authorities appear to have handed them over to Ethiopian authorities, some of them who ended up in Ethiopia.
+But the facts of the matter are they moved at least 85 people to Somalia, and Somalian authorities appear to have handed them over to Ethiopian authorities, some of them who ended up in Ethiopia.
 Others were released.

 It bears remarking that the United Kingdom was able to secure the release of four citizens of their country who are now back in London.
 Sweden also was able to do that, and the United Arab Emirates.
 The United States, by contrast, and several other countries have been unable to get their own citizens out of custody, or so they say.
 We find it extraordinarily difficult to believe that countries like the United States are not able to put diplomatic pressures on countries like Kenya and Somalia to get their own citizens released.